patsobo/MSPWorkshopWebsite/README.md

 ### And that's about it...

-Again, big thanks to the Node crash course guys for creating this project.
+Again, big thanks to the Node crash course guys for creating the original template for this project.